 - See also: xml, geo-ml, collada

-- I have 17 facts about Keyhole Markup Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Keyhole Markup Language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: